RuiqianLuo/quant-alpha-project/README.md

 - weighting: equal weight across selected names
 - rebalance schedule: monthly, using the last available trading day of each month as the signal date
 - execution timing: selected weights become active on the next trading day to reduce lookahead bias
-- return model: close-to-close daily returns
+- return model: close-to-close daily returns using the configured research price column

-This design is meant to be transparent and easy to reason about in a research discussion.
+This design is intentionally transparent and meant for educational research rather than production execution.

 ## Transaction Cost Assumption